xmar/360Transformations/academicPaper/blog/post.rst

   **Figure 1**: 360-Degree delivery

-To reduce the bandwidth consumption without impacting the interactivity, we propose a *viewport-adaptive streaming system* that follow the same principles as in rate-adaptive streaming technologies.
+To reduce the bandwidth consumption without impacting the interactivity, we propose a *viewport-adaptive streaming system* that follows the same principles as in rate-adaptive streaming technologies like DASH.
 The server offers multiple *representations* of the same 360-degree video but instead of offering representations that only differ by their bit-rate, like for rate-adaptive streaming, the server offers representations that differ by having better quality in a given region of the video.
-Each video representation is characterized by a *Quality Emphasis Center (QEC)*, which is a given position in the spherical video around which the quality of the video is maximum.
+Each video representation is characterized by what we call a *Quality Emphasis Center (QEC)*, which is a given position in the spherical video around which the quality of the video is maximum.
 The quality of the video is lower for video parts that are far from the QEC.
-Then depending on the user head movement the client select the right representation to download.
+Depending on the user head movement, the client selects the right representation to download.
 The whole video is available at the client so it can generate any viewport at any time but the farther from the QEC the user is watching, the lower the viewport quality is.
 This system is despited in `Figure 2`_.

 .. figure:: images/delivery_chain.png